eludris/awesome/README.md

 #### Python

 - [eludris.py](https://github.com/teaishealthy/eludris.py): A simpler asynchronous wrapper for the Eludris API
-- [pydris](https://github.com/EnokiUN/pydris): A simple asynchronous wrapper for the Eludris API
+- [pydris](https://github.com/EnokiUN/pydris): A simple but extremely powerful asynchronous wrapper for the Eludris API

 ## Cognite